 I don't generally recommend doing this with your kids, though - at least, not if your kids are like mine.
 They often need as much or more PC horsepower than I use on a regular basis (outside of gaming and photography, anyway).
-My older daughter is a dedicated photographer, and makes heavy use of Photoshop, while my younger daughter has become a pretty hardcore gamer.
+My oldest daughter is a dedicated photographer and makes heavy use of Photoshop, while my youngest daughter has become a pretty hardcore gamer.

 Giving a system to family members can be fraught with peril, though.
 That's because you are now the go-to person for tech support.
 So you've been warned: Give a PC to a friend or relative, and you're now on call.

 One thing you'll definitely want to do is completely erase the hard drive and reinstall the OS from scratch.
 If it's an off-the-shelf system from a major manufacturer, restoring it to its original state from the restore partition or restore disc accomplishes the same thing.

 Want to do a little good for humanity?
 How about dedicating your old PC to one of the various public distributed computing projects?